geekmorn/linetok/frontend/README.md

 **modules** - `/src/modules/` are modules, which we use to implement a part of Page, for example: WeatherWidget, Layout, Router, Cart.
 Modules can build Pages either by implementing modules's logic or or by visualizing UI of Page.

 **pages** - `/src/pages/` is a place for Pages, which are built by modules.
 Example: HomePage, WeatherPage, CartPage.

+## Storage / state

+We use [Context API](https://reactjs.org/docs/context.html) to share state of the app.

+If you're looking for some data in the app, `/src/pages/` is an entry point for this, because the app uses SSR.

 ## API queries